 Multicenter Human Postmortem Tissue Core

 The Postmortem Tissue Core integrates five geographically distributed academic ALS centers with expertise in ALS and postmortem tissue banking.
-Please reach out to Manish Raisinghani with any questions or new or existing tissue requests during this transition.
+It is led by co-directors, Drs.
+Robert Bowser and Brent Harris.
+For any questions or to inquire about new or existing tissue requests, please email PMTissueCore@targetALS.org.

 The core is administered by:

 - Matthew Harms, M.D. and Neil Shneider, M.D.
 Ph.D.
 (Columbia University)

 - John Ravits, M.D.
 Ph.D.
 (University of California, San Diego)